 Thanks to the generous support of patrons, Fort Ticonderoga offers two to four scholarships for secondary or middle school teachers to attend these programs.
 Since 2001, Fort Ticonderoga has provided scholarships for 123 teachers to attend its seminars and conferences.

 GRADUATE CREDITS FOR TEACHERS

-Teachers taking part in some programs at Fort Ticonderoga can earn graduate credits through Castleton State College and the College of St. Joseph in Vermont.
+Teachers taking part in some programs at Fort Ticonderoga can earn graduate credits through Castleton University.
 Learn more.

 RESOURCES FOR TEACHERS